Protect Yourself From Hepatitis A When Traveling

 - Western Europe and the Scandinavian countries (Norway, Sweden, and Finland).

 Talk to your doctor before visiting any other areas.

-- If you complete the hepatitis A vaccination series, it is believed that you will be protected against HAV for at least 20 years.2 In adults (people older than 18 years of age), it is best if the first shot is given at least 4 weeks before a person may be exposed to the hepatitis A virus.
+- Completing the entire hepatitis A vaccination series protects against HAV for at least 25 years in adults and 14 years in children.2 In adults (people older than 18 years of age), it is best if the first shot is given at least 4 weeks before a person may be exposed to the hepatitis A virus.
 But the vaccine does provide some protection shortly after the first shot.3 A second shot should be given 6 to 18 months later to prolong protection.
 (Immunization with hepatitis A vaccine is recommended for all children beginning at 1 year of age.
 Two separate doses are given at least 6 months apart.
 The second shot should be given 6 to 18 months after the first shot.)

 - If you will be visiting countries where hepatitis A is a problem and you will be staying for less than 3 months, you will receive enough protection at a lower cost by choosing the IG injection.
-But if you plan to travel abroad on a regular basis, getting the vaccine will save you money in the long run.
+But if you plan to travel abroad on a regular basis, getting the vaccine will save you money long-term.